top of page

 I saw Jerusalem for the first time on the evening of 14th January 2025 when the taxi from the airport dropped me outside the Lion's Gate in the eastern wall.

-I entered the city directly onto the Via Dolorosa at the site of the Roman Antonia Fortress - the place where Christ was scourged before His final journey through Jerusalem to Golgotha.
+I entered the city directly onto the Via Dolorosa at the site of the Roman Antonia Fortress—the place where Christ was scourged before His final journey through Jerusalem to Golgotha.

+From the Lion's Gate, I walked a short distance to my accommodation at the Ecce Homo Pilgrim House.
 Founded by the Sisters of Notre Dame de Sion in 1856, and since 2006 co-operated with the Chemin Neuf community, it combines religious hospitality with a spiritual atmosphere.

-The guest house offers simple, clean rooms (single, twin, triple and quadruple), all with en-suite bathrooms and basic amenities.
-Guests can choose bed & breakfast or half-board arrangements and the rooms start from £56 per night.
+The guest house offers simple, clean rooms—single, twin, triple, and quadruple—all with en-suite bathrooms and basic amenities.
+Guests can choose bed & breakfast or half-board arrangements, with room rates starting from £56 per night.
+From its terraces, visitors enjoy panoramic views over the Old City, including the Mount of Olives and surrounding hills.

+Beneath the convent lies the Lithostrotos (Roman paving), believed to correspond with the site of Pilate’s judgment.
+This area, referred to as the Pavement or gabbatha in the Gospel, contains a modest basilica accessible for prayer and reflection.
 The Ecce Homo Guest House is prized by pilgrims and travellers for its location—within walking distance of the Western Wall, Temple Mount, and Holy Sepulchre—and its quietly spiritual environment amid the bustle of the city.

 Jerusalem,